biowdl/biowdl.github.io/index.md

 ## Style guidelines
 You can find the style guidelines [here](styleGuidelines.md).

-## Contact
-For any question related to any BioWDL workflows, please use the relevant github issue tracker or contact the SASC team directly at: sasc@lumc.nl.

 ## Pipelines and other repositories
 The following are the pipelines and repositories from BioWDL.
 The repositories are divided into the following categories: